 Additional comparisons are shown in Table 3 for nonsmoking children ages 3 to 17 years and in Table 6 for nonsmoking women ages 16 to 49 years.
 Comparisons are shown for differences between children in different age groups, those below poverty and those at or above poverty, and for changes over time (trends).
 The Against = "age" unadjusted p-value compares the percentiles for those below poverty level with those at or above poverty level, using the explanatory variables for the different age groups.
 The adjusted p-value includes adjustment terms for sex (for children), race/ethnicity and income in the model.
-The Against = "income" unadjusted pvalue compares the percentiles for those below poverty level with those at or above poverty level, using the explanatory variables for the two income groups (below poverty, at or above poverty).
+The Against = "income" unadjusted p-value compares the percentiles for those below poverty level with those at or above poverty level, using the explanatory variables for the explanatory variables for the two income groups (below poverty, at or above poverty level, using the explanatory variables for the two income groups (below poverty, at or above poverty).
 The adjusted p-value includes adjustment terms for age, sex (for children), and race/ethnicity in the model.
 The Against = "yearnum" p-value examines whether the linear trend in the percentile is statistically significant (using the percentiles for each NHANES period regressed against the midpoint of that period); the adjusted model for trend adjusts for demographic changes in the populations from year to year by including terms for age, sex (for children), income, and race/ethnicity.
 The adjustment for sex is applicable only for children, and thus appears only in Table 3.